Fellowships & Financial Aid

 - The History Department provides up to $500 in research & travel funding to every doctoral student per year.

-- The History Department offers competitive funding through the Roberta Persinger Foulke Fellowship.
+- The History Department offers competitive research funding from the Roberta Persinger Foulke endowment.

 - For additional funds and for grants covering longer periods of research and travel, doctoral students should search for external funding.
+Dornsife maintains a database of competitive grants for scholars.
 Many learned associations and foundations offer short-term grants for research.
+You can find a selective list of resources for external grants available to historians here.

 - Some doctoral fellowships include a certain number of tuition units in summer.